Spanishiwa/recipe-wars/README.md

 ## TODO

-- Refactor file structure/large components
-- Refactor rootReducer to use multiple reducers
+- Refactor App.js.
+Refactor rootReducer to use multiple reducers, extract hooks
 - Add snackbar dialogue when resetting state from faq page button
 - Complete call to action for /start page
 - Add edit functionality to posted recipes